DataDog/documentation/content/en/security/cspm/custom_rules/_index.md

 ## Overview

-To extend the rules being applied to your environment to evaluate your security posture, you can clone detection rules and edit the copies, and you can create your own rules from scratch.
+To extend the rules being applied to your environment to evaluate your security posture, you can clone compliance rules and edit the copies, and you can create your own rules from scratch.

 ## Cloning rules

 To clone a rule:

 1. Find the rule you want to copy one of the following ways:
-   - Navigate to [**Security > Posture Management** and click **Detection Rules**][1].
+   - Navigate to [**Security > Posture Management** and click **Compliance Rules**][1].
 Select a rule you want to copy to open its details page.
    - Navigate to [**Security > Posture Management** and click **Findings**][2].
 Select a finding to open its details, and select **Edit Rule** from the **Rule** menu.
 2. Make any changes you want for your new rule.
 3. Scroll to the bottom of the details page and click **Clone Rule**.